 This decision on the Second Program Period seems to represent an evolution in the CPUC's implementation of the QF/CHP Settlement, and an abandonment of any sustained procurement of existing, efficient CHP resources.
 CAISO's Plan must reflect that contingency and the loss of those units upon the expiration of their existing PPAs.
 Certainly, such an eventuality represents a risk of economic retirement that should be reflected in the Plan's study of risk of retirement.
-Appendix C to the Plan models retirement of QF units only for certain local areas of PG&E. It appears to only model retirements that may be caused by thermal overloads.
-It does not model retirement for any SCE area.

-CAC's interactions with the ISO reveal that the ISO recognizes the value of the continued availability of these resources.
-Although the Plan should recognize the real possibility of the early retirement of these units, the ISO, as the entity responsible for the reliability of the grid, should be advocating in any available forum for the continued support and retention of these existing, efficient CHP resources.
+CAC's interactions with CAISO suggest that the ISO recognizes the value of the continued availability of these resources.
+Although the Plan should recognize the real possibility of the early retirement of these units, the CAISO, as the entity responsible for the reliability of the grid, should be advocating in any available forum for the continued support and retention of these existing, efficient CHP resources.